40 Digital Marketing Stats SMBs Need to Know

 10. 97% of consumers searched online to find a local business (HubSpot).

-11. The most successful marketers spend 40% of their total marketing budget on content marketing, compared to the average of 26% (Content Marketing Institute).
+11. The most successful marketers spend 40% of their total marketing budget on content marketing solutions, compared to the average of 26% (Content Marketing Institute).

 12. 70% of internet users want to learn about products through content versus traditional advertisements (MDG Advertising).